Life is complex and it takes a lot to build a life of abundance.

-This principle applies to all humans, even regular gym goers or otherwise "active" individuals.
+This principle applies to all humans, even regular gym-goers or otherwise "active" individuals.

-You must move frequently throughout your day, the more the better.
+You must frequently move throughout your day; the more ,the better.
 Stand more and adjust positions.
 Do anything that gets you moving as often as possible.

 Implement a moving practice and practice good movement hygiene: